 is set to

-If Wwise tells you that you need to modify your installation in a yellow warning box indicating what’s missing as well as a button to "Modify" the installation.
+If you missed a required component as part of the Wwise installation, it may show a yellow warning box indicating what’s missing as well as a button to "Modify" the installation.
 Go ahead and follow what it says for this step.
 If Wwise warns you that it could not find an installation in a red warning box, that means you have not selected the correct version as stated above.
 If you see a blue box offering both "Modify" and "Add Plug-in", do nothing and continue to the next step.

 Under "Wwise Project Path", click the little triangle dropdown on the right